Wexford Science & Technology, LLC

 Addressing housing scarcity in Sacramento, the Housing and Market Plaza offers 190 apartment units across five floors, primarily for UC Davis students and affiliates.

 The Mobility Hub, separate from but adjacent to Aggie Square, offers electric buses, shuttle services, carshare, bike-share, and other sustainable transportation alternatives, encouraging eco-friendly movement across the campus.
-Accommodating both present and future demands, a 1,700-stall parking is included with Phase 1 as well.
+To accommodate both current and future demand, Phase 1 also included a 1,700-stall parking lot.

 The project design is set to exceed the energy use intensity target of 95 kbtu per square foot per year (kbtu/sf-yr) for LSTE-E and 50 kbtu/sf-yr for the LLL facility, coupled with a targeted 36 percent reduction in water use by 2025.
 Aligned with the University of California's commitment to achieving net-zero carbon emissions by 2025, Aggie Square is dedicated to sustainability and carbon neutrality, seeking LEED Gold certification to underscore its environmental responsibility and high-performance building design.